 - INR must be checked once weekly at home

 Once approved by the patient's insurance, all monitoring supplies are provided by the service--including the INR monitor, 6 test strips per month and all ancillary supplies needed.
 The patient is trained in-home and technical support is available.
 Monthly copay or share-of-cost is generally in the $25-$35 range, though varies by insurer.

 Companies currently providing PST services include:

-Established patients of the UCSD Anticoagulation Clinic that are selected for PST will be enrolled in the MyChart Anticoagulation Program for monitoring.
+Established patients of the UCSD Anticoagulation Clinic that are selected for PST will be enrolled in the MyChart Anticoagulation Program (MAP) for monitoring.